Lakshmi-reddy9/A-Suicide-Article/README.md

 - Value: From the dataset we can give the number of people commiting suicide for a year at a given place and at a particular age.

 ## Big Data Questions
-1. For each year, I will calculate the total number of male suicides taken place. -Rayaan Ahmed.
+1. For each year, I will calculate the total number of suicides taken place. -Rayaan Ahmed.
 2. For each country, I will find out the maximum number of suicides taken place. -Lakshmi Vancha.